natalieivy/session-6/readme.md

 Review the manifest.

-cd into the myapp directory and `npm install`
+cd into the myapp directory and:

+`npm install`

 `npm run boom!`